rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

     ];
 ```

-Listing 8-9: Defining an `enum` to store values of different types in one vector
+Listing 8-9: Defining an `enum` to склад values of different types in one vector

 Rust needs to know what types will be in the vector at compile time so it knows
-exactly how much memory on the heap will be needed to store each element.
+exactly how much memory on the heap will be needed to склад each element.
 We
 must also be explicit about what types are allowed in this vector.
 If Rust
 allowed a vector to hold any type, there would be a chance that one or more of
 the types would cause errors with the operations performed on the elements of